tweag/capability/README.md

 # capability: effects, extensionally

-This library defines a set of standard, reusable capability type classes, such as `HasReader` and `HasState`, which provide the standard reader and state monad interface.
+This library defines a set of standard, reusable capability type classes.
+By capability we mean a type class that defines explicitly which effects a function is allowed to use.
+For example the `HasReader` and `HasState` capability provide the standard reader and state monad interface.

-These type classes are parameterized by a name (aka tag), which makes it possible to combine multiple versions of the same capability, e.g. `twoStates :: (HasState "a" Int m, HasState "b" Int m) => m ()`.
+These capability type classes are parameterized by a name (aka tag), which makes it possible to combine multiple versions of the same capability, e.g. `twoStates :: (HasState "a" Int m, HasState "b" Int m) => m ()`, where the tags `"a"` and `"b"` refer to different states.

+Compared to the widely used [`mtl`][mtl] the capability type classes provided by this library are not tied to a particular implementation.
-Furthermore, this library provides newtypes to derive instances of these capability type-classes in deriving-via clauses using the `DerivingVia` language extension introduced in GHC 8.6.
+Instead this library provides newtype wrappers that define extensible strategies to derive capability instances in deriving-via clauses using the `DerivingVia` language extension introduced in GHC 8.6.

 This package is not available on Hackage, yet, as some of its dependencies have not been updated to GHC 8.6, yet.